 As summer’s end is quickly upon us here are some white wines and Rosés to finish out your summertime enjoyment.
 These refreshing wines are part two of a series of pleasurable summer wines I discovered over the past several months.
 With about one month to go before we hit the autumn season these summer wines are worth exploring as your dinner accompaniment.

 The first is Claibourne and Churchill 2015 Gewurztraminer.
-This is dry wine with lots of florals on the nose.
-It is fresh with flavors of white flower, orange blossom, peach and citrus, especially Tangelo and orange.
+This is a dry wine with lots of florals on the nose.
+It is fresh with flavors of white flower, orange blossom, peach, and citrus, especially Tangelo and orange.
 There are subtle spices on the finish making this a very light yet drinkable Gewurztraminer.
 Its subtleties bring forth a very elegant wine for the varietal.

 Flying Cloud is the second label of Stephen Ross.
 It is their more affordable line of wine.
 Named after a small airport in Minnesota, which is where Stephen Ross grew up, the 2015 Sauvignon Blanc has aromas of grass and peach with flavors of tropical fruit and stone fruit.
 This is a bright fresh wine that exudes a delicate balance and perfect minerality.
 There are hints of grass but not overpowering as often found in Sauvignon Blancs.
 The wine is clean, crisp and very refreshing.